top of page

 Hulk Ultimate Destruction

-They perfected the momentum, making leaping over buildings & smashing the military-industrial complex truly exhilarating.
+They perfected the momentum, making leaping over buildings and smashing the military-industrial complex feel truly exhilarating.
 Ron Perlman plays Abomination.
-It rivals Spider-Man 2 & Arkham City as the best comic game.
+It still rivals Spider-Man 2 and Batman: Arkham City for the title of best comic book game of all time.

 Release: Aug 23, 2005